dragonheim/gagent/README.md

 Lines 5 - 7 are a list of hints that the router will use to determine which router(s) may have domain specific information.

-Lines 9 - 11 are a tcl function that will be executed on the worker before sending the results back to the client.
+Lines 9 - 11 are a tcl procedure that will be executed on the worker before sending the results back to the client.

-Line  12 executes the function defined above.
+Line  12 executes the procedure defined above.

 ## History
 More information can be found in the original [documentation](http://www.cs.dartmouth.edu/~dfk/agents/pub/agents/doc.5.1.ps.gz), and in the project's [wiki](https://git.dragonheim.net/dragonheim/gagent/wiki/_pages).